-· Examined thin slices of cork and discovered:

-"Yet it was not unlike a Honey-comb in these particulars...these pores, or cells, ... consisted of a great many little Boxes....
-Nor is this kind of texture peculiar to Cork onely; for upon examination with my Microscope, I have found that the pith of an Elder, or almost any other Tree, the inner pulp or pith of ... several other Vegetables ... have much such a kind of Schematisme, as I have lately shown [in] that of Cork."

-Hooke called them "cellulae" (Latin
+- Examined thin slices of cork and discovered: - "Yet it was not unlike a Honey-comb in these particulars...these pores, or cells, ... consisted of a great many little Boxes....
+Nor is this kind of texture peculiar to Cork only; for upon examination with my Microscope, I have found that the pith of an Elder, or almost any other Tree, the inner pulp or pith of ... several other - pulp or pith of ... several other Vegetables ... have much such a kind of Schematisme, as I have lately shown [in] that of Cork." - Hooke called them "cellulae" (Latin word for "little rooms" ). - He made walls the defining property of cells